vegaprotocol/vega/proto/doc/index.md

 <a name="vega.ERC20AssetList"></a>

 ### ERC20AssetList
-An asset white-listing for an ERC20 token.
+An asset allow-listing for an ERC20 token.

 | Field | Type | Label | Description |